mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE sap_hana_datasource           --- display name for the database
-    WITH ENGINE='hana',                           --- name of the MindsDB handler
+    WITH ENGINE = 'hana',                         --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "host": " ",                                --- host name or IP address
       "port": ,                                   --- port used to make TCP/IP connection
       "user": " ",                                --- user
       "password": " ",                            --- password
       "schema": " ",                              --- database schema name (defaults to the current schema if left blank)
-      "encrypt":                                  --- whether connection is encrypted (required for cloud usage)
+      "encrypt":                                  --- indicates whether connection is encrypted (required for cloud usage)
     };
     ```